-certificate enrolment: a framework providing the ability to provision a certificate to an entity certificates for which the entity knows the private key, and for providing trust anchors for verifying certificates.
+certificate enrolment: a framework providing the ability to provision a certificate to an entity, certificates for which the entity knows the private key, and for providing trust anchors for verifying certificates.

 certificate name: unique identifier in a name field of a Certificate (e.g. in the X.509 "Subject" or "Subject Alternative Name" attribute)